 Using Anonymous Functions (Lambdas) and Closures in PHP

 Having spent some significant time with more functional-oriented languages such as Scala, I have been keen to explore and take advantage of some of these concepts in my current day-to-day language (PHP).
-Delving into the subject however seems to highlight some confusion between the to two discussed concepts.
-An anonymous function (aka. lambda) originating from the Lambda calculus, is a function that has no assigned name and can be considered a value in itself.
-Functions of this category are first-class value types, on par with integers, booleans etc, allowing you to pass them as arguments or returned by functions (aka. higher-order functions).
-A closure on the other hand is a function that captures the state of the surrounding context/environment upon definition, retaining these references even if the variable falls out of lexical scope.
-Both do not depend on the other on an implementation level, however, you typically see the two used in conjunction.
-Below is an example of a trivial addition lambda and use-case.
+Delving into the subject, however, seems to highlight some confusion between the two concepts discussed.
+An anonymous function (also known as a lambda), originating from the Lambda calculus, is a function that has no assigned name and can be considered a value in itself.
+Functions of this category are first-class value types, on a par with integers, booleans, etc., allowing you to pass them as arguments or return them from functions (also known as higher-order functions).
+A closure, on the other hand, is a function that captures the state of the surrounding context or environment upon definition, retaining these references even if the variable falls out of lexical scope.
+Neither depends on the other at an implementation level; however, you typically see the two used in conjunction.
+Below is an example of a trivial addition lambda and its use-case.

 $add = function($a, $b)